adepierre/Botcraft/README.md

 ## Connection

 Botcraft supports both servers in offline ("cracked") and online mode.
-If the server is in online mode, a valid Microsoft account (Mojang account are not valid anymore) owning the game is required.
+If the server is in online mode, a valid Microsoft account (Mojang accounts are not valid anymore) owning the game is required.
 Detailed information about how to connect with offline or  Microsoft accounts can be found in the [wiki page](https://github.com/adepierre/Botcraft/wiki/Connection).

 ## Mod support